 In determining whether a course of action is reasonably likely to lead to a better outcome for the company, the Court will have regard to whether the person has:

 a) properly informed themselves of the company’s financial position;

 b) taken appropriate steps to prevent misconduct by officers and employees;

 c) taken appropriate steps to ensure the company is keeping appropriate financial records;

 d) obtained advice from an appropriately qualified entity which, depending on the particular circumstances of the company, could be an accountant, a lawyer or an insolvency practitioner; or

 e) developed or implemented a plan for restructuring the company to improve its financial position.

-The Explanatory Memorandum (EM) to the Amending Law has helpfully indicated that ordinary trade debts incurred in the usual course of business will attract the protection of the ‘safe harbour’ where a qualifying ‘course of action’ is developed and implemented.
+The Explanatory Memorandum to the Amending Law has helpfully indicated that ordinary trade debts incurred in the usual course of business will attract the protection of the ‘safe harbour’ where a qualifying ‘course of action’ is developed and implemented.
 This allows a director to continue trading the company as normal whilst implementing a strategy towards a better outcome.
-Further, the EM indicates the ‘course of action’ does not necessarily have to be successful.
+Further, the Explanatory Memorandum indicates the ‘course of action’ does not necessarily have to be successful.
 Where the director develops a course of action but the company still fails, proceeding to voluntary administration or liquidation, the director does not automatically lose the benefit of the ‘safe harbour’.